 Time for a New Interior Paint Job?

-Try these painted-wall cleaning tips to freshen up your rooms.
+Here’s everything on how to wash painted walls.
+Use these tips to freshen up your rooms.
 But if the walls of your North Texas home haven’t seen a fresh coat of paint since the Bush administration (either one!), it might be time to call Encore.
 You’d be surprised at what a new paint job can do!

 About Encore Painting

 Encore Painting is proud to be locally owned and operated company.
 We offer a wide range of residential interior and exterior painting and other home services.
-Our teams unique capabilities are virtually endless!
-We also offer free estimates and unbeatable prices.
+Our team’s unique capabilities are virtually endless!
+We also offer free estimates and unbeatable prices at DFW.

 Get started today: Call us at 972-464-7205 or request a free estimate!